John Smibert: Career

 Smibert was born in Edinburgh on 24 March 1688, the second youngest of six children of Alison and John Smibert, a litster, or wool dyer.
 From 1702 to 1709, he was apprenticed to a house painter and plasterer in Edinburgh.
 On moving to London in 1709 he worked as a coach painter and copyist.

-1713-1716, he studied under Godfrey Kneller at the Great Queen Street Academy, then returned to Edinburgh, seeking work as portraitist.
+1713-1716, he studied under Sir Godfrey Kneller at the Great Queen Street Academy, then returned to Edinburgh, seeking work as portraitist.
 Smibert travelled to Italy from 1719 to 1722 to copy old masters, including some in the collection of Cosimo III de' Medici, Grand Duke of Tuscany, and then settled in London where he worked as a portrait painter from 1722 until 1728.
 Smibert became a member of the Rose and Crown Club and made a sketch for a group portrait of its members, including George Vertue, John Wootton, Thomas Gibson, Bernard Lens III, and others.

 Among his London portraits is one of Bishop Berkeley who, in 1728, enticed Smibert to accompany him to America, with the intention of becoming professor of fine arts in the college which Berkeley was planning to found in Bermuda.
 The college, however, was never established, and Smibert settled in Boston, where he married in 1730.
 He lived at the corner of Brattle Street and Queen-Street.
 He belonged to the Scots Charitable Society of Boston.